rajkumarpal07/powertamil/README.md

 A list of methods and their purpose is given below.

-**tcharacter** has the following methods.
+**TChar** has the following methods.
 The class represents a Tamil character.

 | Method          		| Meaning                                    							                |
 | --------------------| ----------------------------------------------------------------------- |